Tech

 Using different notification sounds does help to distinguish the source and whether you want to respond.
 The benefit of a regular time out is that you focus on something else without being distracted.

 It’s also very easy to feel inadequate when reading the posts of others or how great their life is compared to ours.
 Remember we are far more likely to post a positive version of our life than a negative one.
 How often in conversation do we make a boastful comment or one that presents us in a good light and that is often how we like to reflect ourselves on social media.
-So many of the young have mental health issues.
-My son was so afflicted for 18 months and much of that was fuelled by an obsession with social media.

 Social media revolves around apps and we have recommendations for apps you may find useful.